elia-idp/item_recommendation/README.md

 Item recommendation is a recommendation system that determines which target words have the priority to be used in the exercises.
 We have 16k target works a.k.a lemposes in Elia (lempos = lemma + pos, e.g. work_NOUN).
 However, in any moment some of the words will have higher probability to be forgotten by the users.
 Therefore, the lemposes practiced by the users have a probability of forgetting value calculated by a machine learning algorithm.
-This task is about creating a function that can run this ML model for each user and each lempos(words) that they have seen.
+This task is about the integration this ML model to our systems.
+It will retrieve users' interaction with the lemposes (words) from the table, calculate the probability of forgetting and update tables for new values.
+It should be run for each user and each lempos(words) that they have seen.
 Hence, it should be optimised as much as possible.

-## Existing Method: Half-life regression
+## Existing ML Method: Half-life regression

 The method is defined [here](https://research.duolingo.com/papers/settles.acl16.pdf).
 It creates a feature vector for each user to obtain half-life and the probability of recall for the given word.
 For example, if the half-time is 2 days, 2 days after the user